 A single swimming pool filled to the brim with naked people – so full that you couldn’t even see the water.
 I honestly hope that they beat that world record (just so I can say I was there), but I never want to see it happen again.

 With that being said, I would 100% go nude in a natural hot spring in the mountain wilderness again.
-THAT was the part of this I LOVED.
-Neither Doug or I will EVER forget this experience and it was definitely one for the books.
+THAT was the part of this that I LOVED.
+Neither Doug or I will EVER forget our experience finding where a nudist colony in the United States exists (accidentally).
+It was definitely one for the books.
 You know how you’re living a moment and you pause to think “this is going to make a fascinating story one day”?
 Well…that was this experience.
 I knew, without doubt, that this would be a story I’d tell forever because it was just SO STRANGE.
 SO FUNNY.
 SO UNEXPECTED.

 You’re welcome.
 Now you all know what Valley View Hot Springs truly is: A nudist campground colony where people full-heartedly choose the option to be nude, all of them.
 I’m not lying when I tell you we were the only clothed people at any given point there.